Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 Perform a total combo of 150 without breaking it to reach **Pumpkin King** combo rank.

 You'll have many opportunities to do this, but the easiest to do this is in Chapter 3.
 Continue until you're trapped in an arena fight with Shock.
-Perform Soul Cycle (Charged Triangle), and keep it going using Blue Souls before the Soul Robber becomes red (sometimes the enemies drop a Blue Soul too).
-When you run out of Blue Souls, keep the combo going by either hitting the enemies with a normal attack or with Soul Spin (Full Rotation Left Stick, Square).
+Perform Soul Cycle (△ Charged), and keep it going using Blue Souls before the Soul Robber becomes red (sometimes the enemies drop a Blue Soul too).
+When you run out of Blue Souls, keep the combo going by either hitting the enemies with a normal attack or with Soul Spin (↻ Left Stick, ▢).

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248719.png">